 USCIS can exercise discretion to authorize humanitarian parole on a case-by-case basis for evacuees from Afghanistan with urgent humanitarian reasons to come to the U.S. for a temporary period.

 Effective September 30, 2021, the USCIS is providing evacuees from Afghanistan who enter the U.S. on humanitarian parole access to federal benefits and services through the Afghanistan Supplemental Appropriations Act, 2022.
-This act allows specific individuals to receive public benefits for a limited period of time, either through March 31, 2023, or until the end of their parole term, whichever is later.
+This act allows specific individuals to receive public benefits for a limited period of time.

 Under this rule, the following individuals granted humanitarian parolee status may be eligible for public benefits while in the U.S.: